schell/mogwai/cookbook/src/lists_of_components.md

 ## Explanation

 The `List` defines its view to include a `button` to create new items and an `ol` to hold each item.
-Logic messages will be sent into a channel and child items are patched in using the `patch:children` RSX attribute, which we can fill in with anything that implements `Stream<Item = ListPatch<ViewBuilder<Dom>>`.
+Logic messages will be sent into a channel and child items are patched in using the `patch:children` RSX attribute, which we can fill in with anything that implements `Stream<Item = ListPatch<ViewBuilder<JsDom>>`.

 ```rust, ignore
 {{#include ../../examples/list-of-gizmos/src/lib.rs:list_view}}